a-shakouri/quadcopter/README.md

 # Quadcopter

 This repository includes a 6DOF dynamic model for a quadcopter in the Simulink environment.
-The formulas are adopted from the reference.
+The formulas are adopted from the reference mentioned below.

 ## References